US Open Golf 2018: Dustin Johnson Leads Friday; Tiger Woods, Jordan Spieth Cut

 The 33-year-old American found himself in a four-way tie atop the leaderboard after Day 1 thanks to a one-under 69 on Thursday.
 As his competitors dropped back on Friday, he took advantage.

-Four birdies with just one bogey put him at a three-under 67 for the day, putting him alone in first with a four-shot lead.
+With four birdies and just one bogey, he shot a three-under 67, giving him a four-shot lead.

 U.S. Open (USGA) @usopengolf